Palacio de Justicia

 Museo de Arte de Tlaxcala

-This fantastic contemporary art museum houses an excellent cache of early Frida Kahlo paintings which were returned to the museum after...
+This fantastic contemporary-art museum houses an excellent cache of early Frida Kahlo paintings that were returned to the museum after...

 Parroquia de San José

 Off the northwest corner of the zócalo is the pretty-in-pink tile, brick and stucco Parroquia de San José.
 As elsewhere in the centro...

 The 16th-century Palacio Municipal, a former grain storehouse, occupies the north side of the zócalo .

 This wine bar is complete with spittoons at each table, a basement wine cellar (visible through a section of see-through floor) and...

 It's just a few steps from the zócalo, but the Mexican fare is much better here, plus you still have the white tablecloths and bay...